-For the Six Months Ended
+For th e Nine Months E nded

-June 30,
+September 30,

 2021 2020 % Change

-Revenues: , ,
+Revenues: ·

-Technology systems \$ 1,590,699 \$ 2,111,307 -25%
+Technology systems \$ 2,743,849 \$ 2,840,538 -3%

-Services and Consulting 1,212,723 861,780 41%
+Services and Consulting 1,800,030 1,414,498 27%

-Total revenues \$ 2,803,422 \$ 2,973,087 -6%
+Total revenues \$ 4,543,879 \$ 4,255,036 7%

-For the first half of 2021, there was a 6% overall decrease in revenues.
-The decrease was driven by delays in receiving "notices to proceed" for anticipated new contracts earlier in the year although this was mostly offset by an increase in services and consulting revenues as the result of new contracts which are mostly recurring in nature.
-While anticipated orders have been delayed, we continue to be encouraged by the breadth and scope of recent bids which we have participated in indicating an expected increase in orders in the second half of this year.
+For the first three quarters of 2021, there was a 7% overall increase in revenues.
+The increase was driven by new revenues being recorded after delays in receiving "notices to proceed" for anticipated new contracts earlier in the year pushed delivery dates into the second half of this year.
+There was a slight decrease in revenue from systems which was more than offset by a 27% increase in services revenue, most of which is recurring in nature.
+The Company is focusing on increasing its business from services and the increase is the result of new contracts for existing and new systems.
+This trend is expected to continue into 2022.
+While anticipated orders continue to be delayed, we are encouraged by the breadth and scope of recent bids in which we have participated, indicating an expected increase in orders in the fourth quarter.
 As previously discussed, management cautions that because of the delays in anticipated start dates, certain installations may produce revenues towards the end of the year, some of which may ultimately be recorded in 2022.
-Additionally, although the industries in which we operate are showing early signs of recovery from the delays as a result of the Covid-19 pandemic, other macro-economic effects are anticipated to impact us, including the current computer chip shortage which is extending deadlines for shipment of key components used in our technology systems.
+Additionally, although the industries in which we operate are showing early signs of recovery from the delays as a result of the Covid-19 pandemic, other macroeconomic effects are anticipated to impact us, including the current supply chain issues which are extending deadlines for shipment of key components used in our technology systems.
 The effect of this will be to push revenue recognition later in the year or into 2022 as previously mentioned.

 The Company's stable capital structure continues to allow us to weather the unexpected delays without significant operational impact and enables us to pursue large projects requiring the ability to deploy major resources.
-An additional effect of this is the ongoing investment by the Company in streamlining our project build and delivery process and quality control processes.
-The Company undertook a major review of operations in the final quarter of 2020 and made significant changes in staffing including additional engineering staff.
-In early 2021, the Company implemented a "rapid development" initiative to be able to respond to market driven demand more quickly.
-This effort has shortened delivery times on major projects and is expected to result in significant revenue growth in the last six months of this year and beyond.
+It should be noted that the Company may increase its working capital to account for an increase in pre-contract procurement activities to avoid a slowdown in revenues caused by delays in receiving certain components.
+The Company undertook a major review of operations in the final quarter of 2020 and made significant changes in staffing including additional engineering staff and revamping its software development and Artificial Intelligence staffing.
+Although in early 2021 the Company implemented a "rapid development" initiative which was intended to be able to respond to market driven demand more quickly, this effort has been somewhat negated by ongoing supply chain issues.
+Where this effort has shortened delivery times on major projects and was expected to result in significant revenue growth in the last six months of this year and beyond, the previously discussed supply chain issues have not allowed the anticipated benefits to be realized at this time.
+The Company is monitoring the situation and is intending to begin procuring materials ahead of contract award although this is likely to require an increase in working capital in the early part of 2022.